Lianghao93/NSGA-II/README.md

 # NSGA-II
-The implementation of NSGA-II [1] with Python
+The implementation of NSGA-II [1] with Python:

 1. nd_sort.py is the non-dominated sorting method using the efficient non-dominated sorting method in [2].